Numerical influence of ReLU'(0) on backpropagation: Conclusions and future work

+\begin{ack} The authors thank anonymous referees for constructive suggestions which greatly improved the paper.
 The authors acknowledge the support of the DEEL project, the AI Interdisciplinary Institute ANITI funding, through the French “Investing for the Future – PIA3” program under the Grant agreement ANR-19-PI3A-0004, Air Force Office of Scientific Research, Air Force Material Command, USAF, under grant numbers FA9550-19-1-7026, FA9550-18-1-0226, and ANR MaSDOL 19-CE23-0017-01.
-J. Bolte also acknowledges the support of ANR Chess, grant ANR-17-EURE-0010 and TSE-P.
+J. Bolte also acknowledges the support of ANR Chess, grant ANR-17-EURE-0010 and TSE-P. \end{ack}